 Create a haven for animals, birds and insects

-Colourful butterflies, song birds, busy insects - wildlife in the garden will give the whole family something to watch, listen to and learn about.
-And not only that, you’ll also be helping the environment by encouraging some of the rarer creatures to take up residence or feed in your outdoor room.
+Colourful butterflies, song birds, busy insects – attracting wildlife into the garden will give the whole family something to watch, listen to and learn about.
+And not only that, you’ll also be helping the environment by providing a habitat to encourage some of the rarer creatures to take up residence or feed.

-It doesn’t matter what size your outside space is, or whether you’re out in the countryside or the middle of the urban jungle – everyone can do a few small and pocket-friendly things to invite insects, birds or animals into their garden.
-Here are our top tips for getting furry, flying or feathered guests to visit your home.
+It doesn’t matter what size your outside space is, or whether you’re out in the countryside or the middle of the urban jungle.
+A few quick and easy considerations in your garden design can help invite animals, minibeasts or birds into the garden.
+Here are our top tips and ideas for getting furry, flying or feathered guests to visit your home.

 Tools & materials required